Scouting for Growth

 KEY TAKEAWAYS

-• We exploded out of the gate and got some opportunities in the US which was probably too big for us for where we were at in our journey.
-So, we made the decision to come back and technically build and launch again out of London.
-Then we got a bit of Covid interruption when we were due to close our first round of funding in March 2020 and things fell apart at that point, but interestingly Portable and our proposition to serve and support the independent, freelance, and gig world of work continued to be interesting and Covid accelerated everything.
+• We exploded out of the gate and got some opportunities in the US, which was probably too big for us for where we were at in our journey.
+So, we decided to come back and technically build and launch again out of London.
+Then we got a bit of Covid interruption when we were due to close our first round of funding in March 2020, and things fell apart at that point, but interestingly, Portabl and our proposition to serve and support the independent, freelance, and gig world of work continued to be interesting, and Covid accelerated everything.
 So, on the one hand, we lost time, but actually, I think the timing will work out even better for us as we prepare to finally launch into the market.
 It’s been a journey!

-• Building an insurance business has its challenges, especially considering the regulatory constraints and the risk profiling requirements, which is our secret sauce – ‘frisk’, our freelancer risk.
-People’s underwriting score and credit score both drops simply because they’ve become independent, yet this is the same person with the same network, the same skills, and experiences, and potentially the same career trajectory.
+• Building an insurance business has its challenges, especially given regulatory constraints and risk-profiling requirements, which is our secret sauce – ‘frisk’, our freelancer risk.
+People’s underwriting score and credit score both drop simply because they’ve become independent, yet this is the same person with the same network, the same skills, and experiences, and potentially the same career trajectory.
 Why should they face biases and penalties just because they are independent?
 The only reason is that the models are built for the old world.

-• At Portabl, we’re trying to tackle risk profiling through data and analytics, getting a better understanding of these individuals, to present that story back to our insurance and credit partners on behalf of these individuals so they get a better and fairer deal.
+• At Portabl, we’re trying to tackle risk profiling through data and analytics, gaining a better understanding of these individuals to present that story back to our insurance and credit partners on their behalf, so they get a better, fairer deal.
 We try to free up a lot of time and stress for our customers so they can concentrate on their work.

-• Insurance for good is a good thing, but people don’t wake up in the morning and say “I wish I had more insurance”, they don’t even know what they have, what they don’t have, what they should probably have, and that it’s a lot more affordable than they probably think.
-A lot of our insurances come with really nice features like access to a virtual GP, counseling and mental health support, physio, etc.
+• Insurance for good is a good thing, but people don’t wake up in the morning and say, “I wish I had more insurance.”
+They don’t even know what they have, what they don’t have, what they should probably have, and that it’s a lot more affordable than they probably think.
+A lot of our insurance plans come with really nice features, like access to a virtual GP, counseling and mental health support, physio, etc.

 ‘The fear of startups and the whole concept is that you need to be doing more faster and you’re constantly watching the clock.’

 ‘By 2023, 50% of the world’s workforce is going to be working independently in some shape or form.
 Who’s looking after this new 50%?
-While today they are few, they will become a major portion of the working population tomorrow.
+While there are few today, they will become a major part of the working population tomorrow.
 That was the genesis for the idea of Portabl.’

 ‘The laptop and the mobile phone are the most critical business tool for many of us, do you have them insured?
-You really should because all your data, your IP, and your knowledge are likely to be either on your phone or on your laptop.
+You really should, because all your data, your IP address, and your knowledge are likely to be on your phone or laptop.
 Independent workers don’t have the company to replace the phone or laptop.’

 ABOUT THE GUEST